MasterOfBinary/portfolio/onyxtouch/README.md

 *C++ application - uses [gameplay3d](http://gameplay3d.org/)*

 An FFT ocean test.

-This project isn't available here yet.
+This project is not compiling at the moment, as it is based on an old version of the gameplay3d library.
+I'll update it at some point and add VS2015 projects.